kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 ## For users who are importing OAM runtime as library

-If you are using `oam-kubernetes-runtime` as code library, you can update your import headers.
+If you are importing `oam-kubernetes-runtime` as library, you can update your import headers.

 Files are refactored as below: